 In addition, in December 2018 Deborah Hoffman, FAN’s Founding President was one of the 21 leaders from the Miami community awarded the Knight Arts Champion Award.
 The award recognized Miami leaders “who have played key roles in building South Florida’s rich and diverse cultural community” and praised their leadership and “passionate commitment to our city and a belief that art and culture binds us to this place – and to each other.”
 Each champion was given $10,000 to contribute to a local artist or arts organization of their choice.
 Deborah’s choice was Funding Arts Network.

 “Debi is always looking out for Miami, always wanting us to shine and model other great ideas..seeking best practices and bringing them to Miami.
 She’s been a teacher, publicist, lawyer and changemaker…all of these things add up to a passion to make a difference in our community.” — Teresa Valdes-Fauli Weintraub, Co-chair Philanthropy Miami

-To mark our 25th Anniversary, FAN members and friends contributed funds to support a special one-time awards program entitled FAN’s AWARE Grants Initiative.
-FAN’s AWARE (Artistic Works Addressing and Rethinking Equity) Grants Initiative was directed to advance exciting, probing performing and/or visual arts work that explores or reflects issues of equity.
+To mark our 25 year milestone, FAN’s membership contributed funds to support a special, one-time awards program– the FAN’s AWARE (Artistic Works Addressing and Rethinking Equity) Grants Initiative – to advance exciting performing and/or visual arts work related to issues of equity.